Parker Quartet

 The Parker Quartet is a string quartet, formed in 2002 in Boston, Massachusetts.
-The quartet has since travelled to multiple cities, is currently in residence at the University of South Carolina.
+The quartet has since travelled to multiple cities, and is currently in residence at Harvard University.

 History

 The Parker Quartet was founded in 2002 at the New England Conservatory, and enrolled in the Professional String Quartet Program during 2006–2008.
 They held residencies as Artists-in-Residence at the University of St. Thomas, Quartet-in-Residence at the University of Minnesota, Quartet-in-Residence with the St. Paul Chamber Orchestra, and Artists-in-Residence with Minnesota Public Radio before becoming the current Blodgett Artists-in-Residence at Harvard University's Department of Music as Professors of the Practice, as well as Quartet-in-Residence at the University of South Carolina.